 In addition, the College is required to determine whether a student participated in a course in order to correctly report enrollment to state and federal agencies and to administer federal Student Aid, Veterans Administration benefits, and other federal, state, institutional, and private aid programs.

 By 3:00 p.m.
-Pacific Standard Time (PST) on the second Friday of the term (with the exception of accelerated terms lasting fewer than twelve weeks), course instructors will indicate on the Attendance Roster in the myNSC Faculty Center whether each student has begun participating in their course.
+Pacific Standard Time (PST) on the second Friday of the term (with the exception of accelerated terms lasting fewer than twelve weeks), course instructors will indicate on the Attendance Roster in the myNSC Faculty Center whether each student has participated in Academic Engagement in their course.

-The Registrar’s Office will administratively drop students reported by faculty as not participating.
+The Registrar’s Office will administratively drop students reported by faculty as not participating in Academic Engagement.
 Whenever possible, administrative drops from courses will occur by 5:00 pm PST on the second Friday of the term (for terms of twelve weeks or greater length).
-Delays may occur if all faculty have not completed the attendance verification process or other unforeseen issues arise.
+Delays may occur if all faculty have not completed the Academic Engagement participation process or other unforeseen issues arise (e.g., software outages).
 In such cases, the Registrar’s Office will prioritize completing administrative drops as quickly as possible.

 Administratively dropped students will be removed from the course roster and from the course website in the learning management system; the course will not appear on the student’s transcript.
 The Office of the Registrar will report the student’s updated registration status and level to the National Student Clearinghouse.